ajayrawatt001/Git-Tut/README.md

 21. git add . -> this command will add all file from working repo to staging area

+22. git pull <remote name> <branch name> -> download latest changes from the branch of the mentioned remote in your remote repo.

 Note : The name of the remote connection is always used to establish communction between the repos.